 Thanks to the cookies coupled up with your User ID, you are guaranteed to gather the maximum amount of quality website analytics about your visitors and their behaviour on your site.

 Now that you understand how the Google cookies work, and the role of the User ID, I will explain the main advantages you can get from using Google Analytics.

 Advantages of Google Analytics

-Google Analytics cookies may not have chocolate chips, but these cookies have other advantages.
+Google Analytics cookies may not have chocolate chips, but these cookies have other impressive advantages in terms of marketing, lead generation and monitoring return on your digital marketing spend.
 Here are the three main ones I will dive into today:

 - It measures users across browsers